A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: The Potential Energy Surface and Stationary Point Searches

 \subsubsection{Rotation}

 The curvature along the dimer axis is estimated from the force difference at the two endpoints:

 where \(\mathbf{F}_{1,2} = \mathbf{F}(\mathbf{R}_{1,2})\).
-Eq. \ref{eq:curvature} is a directional second derivative: the force difference across the dimer, projected onto the axis, divided by the separation.
+Eq. \ref{eq:curvature} is a directional finite-difference curvature estimate: the force difference across the dimer, projected onto the axis, divided by the midpoint-to-endpoint separation.
 When \(C < 0\), the axis points along a direction of negative curvature.
 The rotation phase minimizes \(C\) over all orientations of \(\hat{\mathbf{N}}\), which aligns the dimer with the lowest curvature mode.
 The perpendicular component of the force difference supplies the gradient for this minimization, and conjugate gradient (CG) \cite{eppersonIntroductionNumericalMethods2012} with the Polak-Ribiere \cite{polakNoteConvergenceMethodes1969} update provides the search direction:

 CG is the default for rotation \cite{heydenEfficientMethodsFinding2005}.
 L-BFGS \cite{kastnerSuperlinearlyConvergingDimer2008} converges in fewer steps when the minimum mode is well-separated, but it can lock onto a wrong mode when the gap is small \cite{olsenComparisonMethodsFinding2004}.
 Bayesian benchmarking \cite{goswamiBayesianHierarchicalModels2025} and theoretical considerations favor CG overall for the rotation phase \cite{lengEfficientSoftestMode2013}, with the advantage concentrated in systems with near-degenerate curvature modes.